 Of course, for-profit companies have served the K–12 education market for a long time—providing books, supplies, and technology.
 Where would I have been as an early elementary reading teacher without high-quality texts from the Wright Group, Rigby, Pioneer Valley Press, and others?
 Or professional development products from Heinemann—the works of Marie Clay, Fountas and Pinnell, Lucy Calkins, Regie Routman?
 Presumably these companies made a profit from my purchases.
 And they deserved to.

 But there’s a difference between experienced educators identifying real school needs and non-educator “entrepreneurs” swooping in with grandiose talk of “transforming” or “disrupting” education, using business methods to extract savings, or improving teaching (even replacing teachers!) with a nifty piece of technology.

 It’s not just that Fountas, Routman, et al. have credibility because they are inspiring master teachers of children.
 It’s also that they respect teachers and provide knowledge and tools to help them hone their craft.
 This new wave of education entrepreneurs seems to me too ready to dismiss major parts of that craft and propose fanciful replacements.
 It feels not just arrogant, but reckless.
 I worry that their approach undermines teachers and takes the focus off of students.

 At ANet, we believe dedicated educators deserve respect and support.
 Our mission is to serve as a genuine partner, making their work easier and more effective.
 We want to help them provide opportunity for all students—not “disrupt” their profession or profit from the K–12 “market.”

 We want to support them as they work to make the world a better place.

-Jeff Odell is ANet’s manager of marketing and communications.
+Jeff Odell is ANet’s director of marketing and communications.
 He taught elementary school (mostly kindergarten and first grade) for 12 years and served for three years on his local school committee.